You need Data.

 If you have a good open-rate, a good reply-rate, and a bad conversion rate, you need to look at the body of your email.

 What did you offer?
 Did you give enough description that left your audience wanting more, but not enough that they felt overwhelmed?
-Did you prove value without giving away all of the value?
+And Did you prove value without giving away all of the value?
 Did you talk about yourself too much and overcook your email?